rtivadar/aath0.github.io/menu/open.md

 title: Material
 ---

-Please find bellow code for running experiments or analyzing (intracranial) EEG data, and other shared material.
+Bellow you can find scripts for running experiments or analyzing (intracranial) EEG data, and other shared material.

 #### Neuroscience-related material:
 * [Auditory oddball paradigm in python](#auditory-oddball-in-python)